alibaba/arthas/README.md

 #### Time Tunnel(tt)

-Recording method invocation data, so that you can check the method invacation parameters, returned value and thrown exception later.
-It works as if you could come back and replay the past method invacation via time tunnel.
+Record method invocation data, so that you can check the method invacation parameters, returned value and thrown exception later.
+It works as if you could come back and replay the past method invocation via time tunnel.

 ```
 $ tt -t org.apache.dubbo.demo.provider.DemoServiceImpl sayHello